Avogadro/two.avogadro.cc/source/docs/display-types/coloring.md

 (display-types-coloring)=

-# Coloring Part of a Molecules
+# Coloring Part of a Molecule

 Coloring various parts of a molecule can provide a more visually stimulating way to display qualitative information.